May 03, 2021

 Advantages: Fine bubble diffusers produce many small bubbles that slowly rise to the surface.
 The high volume provides more surface area as compared to course bubbles, allowing for about 2x’s the amount of oxygen to transfer into the water.
 The higher oxygen transfer is considered beneficial for ponds with dense fish populations and/or specific breeds of fish that require higher DO levels.

-Disadvantages: The small holes add pressure to the aeration system – as much as 1-1.5 PSI per diffuser depending on the type.
+Disadvantages: The small holes add pressure to the aeration system – as much as 1.5 PSI depending on the type of diffuser.
 Also, since the holes are small, mineralization of dissolved solids and biological growth can start to cover or even plug the pores.
 This restricts air flow and puts even more pressure on the pond aerator which can cause the diaphragms to rupture prematurely.
 Fine bubble diffusers often need regular maintenance and must be swapped out more frequently than course bubble diffusers.
 They do not mix the pond as effectively because the small bubbles do not project as far out from the diffuser and are not diffused with the same amount of force.

 Advantages: Coarse bubble diffusers are highly effective at mixing the pond preventing stratification and evenly distributing DO throughout the pond at all depths.
 Because of the larger hole size, much less pressure is put on the aeration system.
 The pores do not tend to get plugged, therefore there is far less maintenance required and the diffusers do not have to be replaced as often.